-In addition to the following general requirements, the TDRB may add special conditions as warranted.

 - 1. The owner of the home enterprise shall reside on the property. - 2.
 The property shall be no less than five (5) contiguous acres. - 3.
 No more than seven (7) employees shall be permitted, including the owners. - 4.
 More than one commercial use may be allowed provided that all other requirements are met. - 5.
 The structure shall have been constructed prior to January 2008. - 6.
 The business may require State of Vermont Act 250 Approval before the use may commence. - 7.
 Retail trade is prohibited. - 8.
 Performance standards of Section 709 shall be complied with. - 9.
-Town sewer connection approval or State waste water system approval is required before the use may take effect. - 10.
-There shall be no outdoor storage. - C. Renovation or Reconstruction of a Secondary Structure - 1.
-The existing structure may be renovated, but the original footprint and height shall not be increased. - 2.
-All structural renovations shall be completed with architecturally compatible building materials. - 3.
-All substantial external renovations shall require TDRB approval based on the criteria of the Design Review District. - D. Permit Process - 1.
-The home enterprise is a commercial use requiring both Conditional Use Review and Site Plan Review. - 2.
-During the review process special attention shall be granted to protecting the rural character of the area.
+Town sewer connection approval or State wastewater system approval is required before the use may take effect. - 10.
+There shall be no outdoor storage.

+C. Renovation or Reconstruction of a Secondary Structure

+- The existing structure may be renovated, but the original footprint and height shall not be increased. - 2.
+During the review process special attention shall be granted to protecting the rural character of the area. - 3.
+All substantial external renovations shall require TDRB approval based on the criteria of the Design Review District.

+D. Permit Process

+- 1. The home enterprise is a commercial use requiring both Conditional Use Review and Site Plan Review. - During the review process special attention shall be granted to protecting the rural character of the area.
 A highway engineer or traffic consultant may be required to review the application at the applicant's expense.
-An application may be denied if a road is considered to be too narrow to accommodate additional traffic or if the additional traffic will adversely effect the rural character of the area. - 3.
+An application may be denied if a road is considered to be too narrow to accommodate additional traffic or if the additional traffic will adversely affect the rural character of the area. - 3.
 The permit shall be reviewed by the TDRB annually for the first two years and thereafter, if warranted. - 4.
-The application shall include a letter of approval from the Woodstock Fire Chief. - E. Parking, Deliveries, Signage - 1.
-Parking shall be placed to the rear of the structure where applicable or to the side of the structure.
+The application shall include a letter of approval from the Woodstock Fire Chief.

+E. Parking, Deliveries, Signage

+- 1. Parking shall be placed to the rear of the structure where applicable or to the side of the structure.
 Parking shall be adequately screened as determined by the TDRB.
 One parking space per employee is required.
-Additonal parking may be required as determined by the TDRB. - 2.
-The access/driveway shall be no more than a ten (10) percent grade and shall be designed to permit adequate access for the proposed delivery vehicles.
+Additional parking may be required as determined by the TDRB. - 2.
+The access/driveway shall be no more than a ten (10%) percent grade and shall be designed to permit adequate access for the proposed delivery vehicles.
 Adequate turnaround space shall be provided so delivery vehicles are not forced to back in from or onto a public highway. - 3.
-Deliveries shall take place during the normal hours of operation. - 4.
+Deliveries shall take during the normal hours of operation. - 4.
 Signage shall not exceed one four (4) square foot sign.
 Directional signage shall be determined by the TDRB.

-SECTON 517 HOME OCCUPATION
+SECTION 517 HOME OCCUPATION